Lost Spring by Anees Jung, Class 12 English CBSE (Summary/explanation literary devices, word meaning and extract based question-answer)

 Ans.
 Temporary

 The author says that garbage has two meanings.
-For children, it is something wrapped in wonder, because sometimes they find a one rupee note, sometimes a 10 rupee note.
-When they find a coin they continue to search thinking some more coins may be hidden in the garbage dumps.
-On the other hand, for adults, it is the means of survival.
+For children, it is something wrapped in wonder, because sometimes they find a one-rupee note, sometimes a 10-rupee note.
+When they find a coin, they continue to search, thinking some more coins may be hidden in the garbage dumps.
+On the other hand, for adults, it is a means of survival.

 Q. What do adults think about garbage?